salrashid123/vault_gcp/README.md

 ..but wait, its just signing a JWT using a private thats you already have right there!! (`@generic-svc.json`)?!

-Can't we just use the service accout we already to sign?
+Can't we just use the service account we already to sign?
 Ofcourse..

 Run the go snippet provided here and get the self-signed JWT token